Posts

 Image

 All of a sudden my life collapsed in front of me.
 It seemed as if my soul spilled all over the table, briefly, very briefly.
 Did anyone notice?
 I don't know.
 Nobody said.
 Head bent, looking straight down at the crucifix in my hands, I pulled everything back up into myself.
 And carried on.
 The soil of my heart is ploughed and harrowed.
 The parable of the sower features at Mass these days.
 As a young man, whenever I heard that gospel, I used to worry about the state of my heart, that place within where God dwells.
-Is mine a shallow, unfaithful, hardened soil where only thorns and briars can grow?
+Is mine a shallow, unfaithful, hardened soil where only thorns and briars or nothing can grow?
 But the years testify to something more, something better and I must confess it as a blessing from God that the soil of my heart is rich and fertile, a place where the seed of God's Word has been able to grow.
 I don't know what the yield is.
 Hardly 100 fold but maybe 30.
-Soil becomes tired, depleted and needs to lie fallow for a while, left alone, unsown, unused, so that it c
+Soil becomes tired, depleted and needs to lie fallow for a while, left alone, unsown, unused, s...

 INTOLERABLE LANGUAGE: Will you also go away?